 Spanish bureaucracy is pretty overwhelming for Spaniards too.
 So, they have created a whole business industry that specialises in filling out various bits of paperwork and taking it to the right places in the right order – gestorias.

 People working in gestorias – gestors – can deal with all the paperwork on your behalf that doesn’t require specialist training and licencing.

 Gestors are advisors who can act as your intermediary with the authorities.

 However, they cannot really do more than you can as a member of the public.

 The advantage of using a gestor is their knowledge of the existing system and how best to work it.
 When dealing with paperwork, gestors know exactly how to fill in all the forms correctly and what is the correct order of steps you need to take to achieve your goal as fast as possible.

 A gestor cannot perform the functions of a licenced professional, an accountant or solicitor, for example, so they cannot give you tax advice or calculate your taxes.

 Gestors cannot give you advice or provide services related to law and legal matters, including preparing documents for representation in courts.

 They can’t give you tax advice or calculate your taxes (however, they can fill in your tax return for you), or consult on other financial matters.

-They cannot legalise documents such as power of attorney, wills, or your Title Deed.
+They cannot legalise documents such as a power of attorney, wills, or your Title Deed.